LancerComet/vue2-jsx-runtime/README.md

 [![npm version](https://badge.fury.io/js/@lancercomet%2Fvue2-jsx-runtime.svg)](https://badge.fury.io/js/@lancercomet%2Fvue2-jsx-runtime)
 ![Testing](https://github.com/LancerComet/vue2-jsx-runtime/workflows/Test/badge.svg)

-This is a package for handling Vue 2 JSX, you can use it with your favourite toolchain like SWC, TSC, Vite* to handle Vue 2 JSX.
+This package is designed for handling Vue 2 JSX.

-## What's the different between this and Vue official solution?
+## What's the different between this and the official solution?

-The official Vue 2 JSX support uses Babel to convert JSX to Vue render function, so your workflow would be like:
+The official solution is a set of Babel plugins which convert JSX to Vue render function, and this package is the [New JSX Transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) implement for Vue 2.
+They are just two different ways to achieve the goal.

+For TypeScript users, when you use the official solution your workflow would be like:

 ```
-JSX -> Babel -> Vite (ESBuild) / TSC / SWC -> JS
+TSX -> Babel -> Vite (ESBuild) / TSC / SWC -> JS
 ```

 The Babel just slows down the whole process, and we all know that these compilers actually support JSX transforming out of box.
-So if we have a Vue 2 JSX transformer for these compilers, we can just get rid of Babel.
+So if we have a Vue 2 New JSX Transform runtime for those compilers, we can just get rid of Babel.

-Fortunately, TSC and SWC support using `jsxImportSource` to decide which JSX factory module we gonna use.
-So if you use this package, you will be able to use Vue 2 JSX without Babel.
+For JavaScript users, you have to use Babel with it to transform JSX into JavaScript codes.
+[This example](https://github.com/LancerComet/vue2-jsx-runtime-webpack) shows how to use it with Babel and Webpack.

+The reasons I developed this package:

+ 1. I want to use Vite (it's fast) without ESBuild (doesn't support EmitDecoratorMetadata), so I have to use SWC + Vite, and I also need Vue 2 JSX support, but I don't want to bring Babel in.
+ 3. Using `v-model` in `JSX-returing-setup()` with the official solution will break the Vue 2 app.
+It has been a long time but still not being fixed yet.

 ## Setup

-First please make sure `Vue@2` has been installed in your project, then
+First, please make sure `Vue@2` has been installed in your project, then

 ```
 npm install @lancercomet/vue2-jsx-runtime --save
 ```

-### TSC
+### Using TSC

 Update your `tsconfig.json` with: